Sydney-Informatics-Hub/nfcore-rnaseq/index.md

 ---

 **Synopsis**
-An Introduction to Nextflow bioinformatics pipeline **nfcore-rnaseq** for performing **RNA-Seq analysis**
+**RNA-Seq analysis** using the Nextflow bioinformatics pipeline **nfcore-rnaseq**.

 **Target audience**
-- HDRs, researchers who have, or will soon acquire, RNA-seq short read data that they need to analyse themselves.
+- HDRs, researchers who have, or will soon acquire, RNA-seq short-read data which they need to analyse themselves.
 - No prior experience with RNA-seq analysis is required.

-**Pre-requisite(s)**
+**Useful to **

 **(1)** The course **[Nextflow and Supercomputing at Pawsey]()** is an introduction to nextflow pipelines and Pawsey supercomputing.
 - The first half is an introduction to [Nextflow](https://www.nextflow.io/) - a tool to develop scientifc workflows.